krahets/hello-algo/en/docs/chapter_data_structure/classification_of_data_structure.md

 ## 3.1.2 &nbsp; Physical structure: contiguous and dispersed

 **During the execution of an algorithm, the data being processed is stored in memory**.
-The Figure 3-2  shows a computer memory stick where each black square is a physical memory space.
+Figure 3-2 shows a computer memory stick where each black square is a physical memory space.
 We can think of memory as a vast Excel spreadsheet, with each cell capable of storing a certain amount of data.

 **The system accesses the data at the target location by means of a memory address**.
-As shown in the Figure 3-2 , the computer assigns a unique identifier to each cell in the table according to specific rules, ensuring that each memory space has a unique memory address.
+As shown in Figure 3-2, the computer assigns a unique identifier to each cell in the table according to specific rules, ensuring that each memory space has a unique memory address.
 With these addresses, the program can access the data stored in memory.

 ![Memory stick, memory spaces, memory addresses](classification_of_data_structure.assets/computer_memory_location.png){ class="animation-figure" }